Introduction – Ireland’s “Magnificent” Seven

 During this time, Balfe shared the stage in leading roles with such immortal as, Henriette Sontag, Maria Malibran and his teacher, Bordogni.
 His cosmopolitan style, language skills, (he had quickly learned to speak French and Italian) and professional music skills helped him build strong friendships throughout his lifetime.

 Balfe later returned to Italy with a letter of introduction from Rossini.
 He spent the next seven years there singing leading baritone roles in operas by Rossini, Bellini, Donizetti and others (Verdi was not yet on the scene).
 He sang with the future great soprano Giulia Grisi at Bologna in 1829.
 She would become a lifelong friend.
-While in Bologna he was inducted into the Societa Filarmonica as a liftime member in the “composer” category.
+While in Bologna he was inducted into the Societa Filarmonica as a lifetime member in the “composer” category.
 He also composed his one and only Sinfonia in Bologna, the manuscript score (88 pages) is still extant.
 A copy is held by the author.

 Balfe and his wife and their young daughter, Louisa arrived back in London in May 1835 as part of a visiting Italian troupe of singers from Milan.
 His initial success as a composer in London took place some months later with the premiere of his opera, The Siege of Rochelle in October 1835 at the Theatre Royal, Drury Lane.
 The opera ran for over 70 nights with great success.
 The work was an overnight sensation with its Italian style and memorable melodies.
 It launched Balfe’s career.

 Balfe quickly followed with a new opera, The Maid of Artois, this one was composed for his friend Maria Malibran who was visiting London at the time.
 It was a sensational success both artistically and financially.
 He continued to compose operas for London.
 His next big event was the opera Falstaff which was based on the Shakespeare play, The Merry Wives of Windsor.
 He composed it to an Italian libretto for the Italian Opera at Her Majesty’s Theatre in London.
-It premiiered in 1838 with four of the greatest singers of the time, Giulia Grisi, Luigi Lablache, Giovanni-Battista Rubini and Antonio Tamburini.
+It premiered in 1838 with four of the greatest singers of the time, Giulia Grisi, Luigi Lablache, Giovanni-Battista Rubini and Antonio Tamburini.
 The four were known as the “Puritani quartette” since they had premiered Bellini’s opera I Puritani in Paris in three years earlier.

 (A recent revival of Balfe’s opera, Falstaff was given in Dublin with an international cast and the RTE orchestra in September 2008— for the composer’s bicentenary.
 The performance was also broadcast over the EU radio network and recorded – see below for details of the recording.)